Nero-F/Epidemy/README.md

 - [x] Get global informations about an AER
 - [x] Display AERs schedule of the week
 - [x] List all AER of Bordeaux
+- [x] System to check students presence on activities

 ### Planned

-- [ ] System to check students presence on activities
+- [ ] Automatically update presence on the intranet
 - [ ] Ping on-guard AER instead of the common role
 - [ ] Search for a skill and get a list of praticants
 - [ ] Make a full wiki